 Mabel White Cruise-In

 6-9 p.m.
 Sept.
 21, Mabel White Baptist Church, 1415 Bass Road.
-Bring your antique, muscle, or project car (or tractor or motorcycle) or just bring yourself and enjoy others passion.
-No registration fee required and all comers are eligible for free door prizes.
+Bring your antique, muscle or project car (or tractor or motorcycle) or just bring yourself.
+No registration fee required; free door prizes.
 Oldie Goldies will be played and hot dogs are available for $1.
 Gary Ryle, email@example.com or 478-477-1846.

 9 a.m.-noon registration, 3 p.m. awards, Sept.
 21, Bass Pro Shops, 5000 Bass Pro Blvd.
 Music, food, prizes, classic cars and trucks.
 Hosted by Crawford County Kiwanis Club.
 Linda Gurley, 478-837-0723, or firstname.lastname@example.org. $20 pre-registration, $25 day of show.

 Sept.
 27-29, Hephzibah Childrens Home, 6601 Zebulon Road.
 Bereavement camp hosted by the Childrens Hospital at The Medical Center of Central Georgia for children and parents or guardians who have lost a loved one.
 Family activities, age appropriate grief sessions, as well as variety of camp activities including arts and crafts and a ropes course.
 To attend or volunteer, visit www.boscampmacon.com or call 478-633-7145.
 Free.